aardy1/Charts/README.md

 **Note**: due to a known bug in recent versions of the JVM, it is possible that Knowtiphy Charts opens "in the background" (so you can't see it).
 Use whatever is right for your OS to see all running apps (on my Mac I use a three finger swipe up).

-## Building Knowtiphy Charts with your favorite IDE

-So this bit is usually a pain in the neck.

-It's different for every IDE.
-There are some instructions [here](https://openjfx.io/openjfx-docs/#introduction).

-I followed the instructions for [IntelliJ](https://openjfx.io/openjfx-docs/#IDE-Intellij) for "Non-modular projects" -- except Step 1 of course since you already have a project!

-After Step 3.
-I could run Knowtiphy Charts from the Gradle window in Intellij.

-If you want to, you can also need to do whatever you need to do in your IDE to get Gradle hooked into the UI build actions.

 ## Building a Native Image for Desktop

 The gradle build is configured for native image builds using Graal.